Textus Receptus: Erasmus

 Erasmus had been studying Greek New Testament manuscripts for many years, in the Netherlands, France, England and Switzerland, noting their many variants, but had only six Greek manuscripts immediately accessible to him in Basel.
 They all dated from the 12th century or later, and only one came from outside the mainstream Byzantine tradition.
-Consequently, most modern scholars consider his text to be of dubious quality.
+Consequently, most modern scholars consider his Greek text to be of dubious quality.

 With the third edition of Erasmus's Greek text (1522) the Comma Johanneum was included because "Erasmus chose to avoid any occasion for slander rather than persisting in philological accuracy" even though he remained "convinced that it did not belong to the original text of l John."

 Popular demand for Greek New Testaments led to a flurry of further authorized and unauthorized editions in the early sixteenth century, almost all of which were based on Erasmus's work and incorporated his particular readings but typically also making a number of minor changes of their own.

+Complutensian Polyglot

+Complutensian Polyglot Bible is the name given to the first printed polyglot of the entire Bible.
+The edition was initiated and financed by Cardinal Francisco Jiménez de Cisneros (1436–1517).

+Some such as the Trinitarian Bible Society also associate the Complutensian Polyglot with the Textus Receptus tradition.
+However, it is not usually named as part of the Textus Receptus, though it influenced the Textus Receptus and was utilized by editors of the Textus Receptus, including Colinaeus, Stephanus and Erasmus himself in later editions.

+Estienne (Stephanus) and Beza

 Robert Estienne, known as Stephanus (1503–1559), a printer from Paris, edited the Greek New Testament four times, in 1546, 1549, 1550 and 1551, the last in Geneva.
 The edition of 1551 contains the Latin translation of Erasmus and the Vulgate.
+Estienne's version was re-issued with minor revisions of the Greek by Genevan leader Theodore Beza in 1565, 1582, 1588–89, 1598 and 1611.

+Colinaeus

+Simon de Colines (1480 – 1546) printed an edition of the Textus Receptus, which was primarily based upon the work of Erasmus and the Complutensian Polyglot.
+This edition of the Textus Receptus began to be printed in 1534, however its influence was minimal and it was not used by later editors of the Textus Receptus.

+Elzevir brothers

 The origin of the term Textus Receptus comes from the publisher's preface to the 1633 edition produced by Bonaventure and his nephew Abraham Elzevir who were partners in a printing business at Leiden.
-The preface reads, Textum ergo habes, nunc ab omnibus receptum: in quo nihil immutatum aut corruptum damus ("so you hold the text, now received by all, in which (is) nothing corrupt").
-The two words textum and receptum were modified from the accusative to the nominative case to render textus receptus.
-Over time, that term has been retroactively applied to Erasmus's editions, as his work served as the basis of the others.
+The preface reads, Textum ergo habes, nunc ab omnibus receptum: in quo nihil immutatum aut corruptum damus ("so you hold the text, now received by all, in which [is] nothing corrupt").
+The two words textum and receptum were modified from the accusative to the nominative case to render Textus Receptus.
+Over time, that term has been retroactively applied even to Erasmus's editions, as his work served as the basis of the others.